abuxton/terraform-chatgpt-example/tmp/principles_wtfe.md

-example_result = <<EOT
+# Principles of What the Fuck (WTF) engineering

-The Principles of What the Fuck (WTF) engineering is a set of the guidelines which strive to reduce the amount of time wasted by developers when dealing with complex problems or troubleshooting non-intuitive technologies.
+A set of the guidelines which strive to reduce the amount of time wasted by developers when dealing with complex problems or troubleshooting non-intuitive technologies.
 They emphasize the importance of being prepared, not giving up too quickly, and being creative in trying to find a solution.
 The principles include:

 1. WTF First: Approach every problem as if you have no idea what the hell is going on.